 What To Make: Sugar in Long-term Storage

-Sugar has been demonized, but in hard times it’s cherished and excellent for barter.
-During WWII, table sugar was the last food to come off of rationing.
-So what can you do with sugar besides trading it for other things you need.
+Sugar has been demonized, but it’s cherished and excellent for barter in hard times.
+During WWII, table sugar was the last food to come from rationing.
+So what can you do with sugar besides trading it for other things you need?